Is a SurfPrep Sander Worth It? The Honest Review

 Surfprep sander speed settings

 Can your hand and arm still go numb with the SurfPrep?
 Yeah, of course!
-If you sand for an hour straight, I’m sure it would.
-It might take two hours though! haha
+If you sand for a few hours straight, I’m sure it would.
+But are you really going to sand for that long at one time??

 But seriously.
-It’s so much more enjoyable to sand for a long time with the SurfPrep!
+It’s so much more enjoyable to sand for a long time with the SurfPrep than a cheap orbital sander.

 Click here to subscribe

-Looking back, I’m so glad I bought it, but that price tag was a tough one to swallow.
+Looking back, I’m so glad I bought it, but that price tag was a tough one to swallow especially for a very small furniture makeover business.
+On par with about everything else these days, it’s not cheap!

 Update: I have gotten used to having the trigger, and actually when I use a sander that doesn’t have the trigger, I miss how easy it is to turn the sander on and off.
 You don’t have to think about it.
 If I quickly want to set down the sander, it automatically turns off and I don’t have to flip the switch.

-So, when it comes down to it, there are pros and cons for each type of option.
+So, when it comes down to it, there are pros and cons for each type of on/off switch for sanders.

 closeup of trigger of SurfPrep sander